Jerry-Lees/HomeLab/lab-documenter/README.md

 ## Architecture

-### Modular Design
+### Module Organization

-The system uses a clean modular architecture:
+The system uses a clean architecture with focused modules:

 ```
 lab-documenter/